 It is possible to include stocks that aren't traded on exchanges, but this isn't recommended for new investors or those new to stock screening as this can add complexity and can hinder liquidity.

-Screen Criteria - What to Look At
+Screen Criteria - What to Look at in Sequential Stock Screening

 You can literally look at almost anything in a stock screen - there really is not set requirement.
 Things such as

 can all be looked at in stock screens.
-There are many stock screening strategies out there but they are beyond the scope of the current discussion.
+There are many sequential stock screening strategies out there but they are beyond the scope of the current discussion.